 How to process credit cards

 Credit cards are processed differently based on the type of card.
 EMV chip cards are inserted vertically into the payments reader for the entire transaction.
 You can spot an EMV card by the tiny chip in the corner of the card.
 Magstripe cards are swiped horizontally through the credit card reader.

 EMV chip cards are a much more secure form of payment than magstripe cards.

 What type of credit cards should you accept?

 You should set your business up to accept EMV chip cards as soon as possible.
 EMV chip cards are far more secure than magstripe cards (which have been around for decades).
-Magstripe cards are relatively easy to counterfeit and have skyrocketed fraud rates in the United States.
-EMV chip cards have enhanced security features that protect against cloning and counterfeiting.
-To help curb fraud, U.S. banks are rolling out EMV chip cards to consumers en masse.
-Soon, most people will have them.
+Magstripe cards are relatively easy to counterfeit but EMV chip cards have enhanced security features that protect against cloning and counterfeiting.

 What other types of payments should you accept?

-In addition to EMV chip cards, it’s a good idea to also accept NFC mobile payments like Apple Pay, Android Pay, and Samsung Pay.
+In addition to EMV chip cards, it’s a good idea to also accept NFC mobile payments like Apple Pay and Google Pay.
 These new payment methods are just as secure as EMV but are a far better customer experience.
 Whereas EMV chip cards take several seconds to process (which is actually slower than magstripe cards), NFC mobile payments are instantaneous.
-They’re also picking up steam.
-Research firm BI Intelligence projects that merchants will quickly begin to unlock the potential of mobile payments this year, forecasting that U.S. in-store mobile payments will grow from $120 billion in 2016 to $808 billion by 2019.